hannorein/rebound/README.rst

   Modules used: ``gravity_direct.c`` ``boundaries_periodic.c`` ``collisions_direct.c``.

 examples/bouncing_balls_corners
-  This example tests collision detection methods accros box boundaries.
+  This example tests collision detection methods across box boundaries.
   There are four particles, one in each corner.
 To see the ghost boxes in OpenGL press `g` while the simulation is running.